How to Find Results of Studies

-When the results of a study have been posted on ClinicalTrials.gov, the Status column of the Search Results List includes the note "Has Results":
+When the results of a study have been posted on ClinicalTrials.gov, the Status column of the search results list includes the note Has Results:

-- Participant flow
+- Participant Flow

-- Baseline characteristics
+- Baseline Characteristics

-- Outcome measures and statistical analyses
+- Outcome measures and Statistical Analyses

-- Adverse events
+- Adverse Events

-- Administrative information
+- Administrative Information

-Find Studies With Results Posted to ClinicalTrials.gov
+Find Studies With Results Posted on ClinicalTrials.gov

-To search for studies with results posted to ClinicalTrials.gov, go to Advanced Search and select "Studies With Results" from the Study Results drop-down list.
+To search for studies with results posted on ClinicalTrials.gov, go to Advanced Search and select Studies With Results from the Study Results field dropdown list.
 You can also enter additional search terms in the other fields.
 See How to Use Advanced Search for more information.

 Find Studies With Results Published in a Medical Journal

-- Citations automatically identified by ClinicalTrials.gov are displayed under the "Additional publications automatically indexed to this study by the ClinicalTrials.gov Identifier (NCT Number)" heading.
+- Citations automatically identified by ClinicalTrials.gov are displayed under the heading, Additional publications automatically indexed to this study by ClinicalTrials.gov Identifier (NCT Number).

-Note: If citations are available for studies that do not have results posted on ClinicalTrials.gov, the citations will also appear on the No Study Results Posted tab of the study record.
+Note: If citations are available for studies that do not have results posted on ClinicalTrials.gov, the citations will also appear on the No Results Posted tab of the study record.

 Search PubMed® for Results of Studies Registered on ClinicalTrials.gov

-You can also search the PubMed medical literature index for citations and abstracts of studies registered on ClinicalTrials.gov and that have results published in a medical journal.
+You can also search the PubMed medical literature index for citations and abstracts of studies registered on ClinicalTrials.gov that have results published in a medical journal.
 Like ClinicalTrials.gov, PubMed is maintained by the National Library of Medicine (NLM).

 - See PubMed search results for studies registered on ClinicalTrials.gov that have published results